Must-Knows About Colorado Business Broker Agreements

 • Under this scenario, the broker commission is $130,000, and the seller only receives $70,000 in cash at closing!

-And, it can get worse.
-If the buyer then breaches the agreement to the seller and does not pay the note, the broker is still entitled to their commission, and the seller is potentially out of a business and the money.
+And it can get worse.
+If the buyer then breaches the agreement with the seller and does not pay the note, the broker is still entitled to their commission, and the seller is potentially out of a business and the money.

 Exclusivity & potential buyer candidates

-When negotiating with a business broker or business finder, sellers must deal with the terms of exclusivity and determining the candidates or types of candidates that will cause the broker’s commission to accrue.
+When negotiating with a business broker or business finder, sellers must consider the terms of exclusivity and determine the candidates or types of candidates that will accrue the broker’s commission.

 What do Brokers Want?